Returning to UNC

 In order to receive financial aid on schedule the semester following your program abroad, you need to do the following:

-- Get a Letter of Completion from your Host Coordinator on your host school letterhead that includes the following information:
+- Get a letter of Completion from your Host Coordinator on your host school letter head that includes the following

-- “Jane Doe (your name) has satisfactorily completed her study abroad courses for Fall 2013.” (include these exact words on the letter with your name inserted.)
-Your host coordinator can include the courses you took and credits if he/she feels that is necessary.
+- "[Your Name] has satisfactorily completed her study abroad courses for [Semester Year]."
+Include those exact words on the letter with your name, semester and year inserted.
+Your host coordinator can include the courses you took and credits if he/she feels necessary.

-- The letter needs to be signed and dated with the name and title of the individual.
+- The letter must be signed and dated with the name and title of the individual.

-- Bring a hard copy of this letter back with you provide to the Office of Financial Aid.
+- Bring a hard copy fo this letter back with you to provide to the Office of Financial Aid.

-- Type up a letter that states the following: “I, _(Your Name)___, Bear ID: xxx-xxx-xxx, am on financial aid suspension and requesting to be removed because I studied abroad in Fall 2013 and my international transcripts had not yet been received by the Office of the Registrar.”
+- Type up the letter that sates the following: "I, [Your Name], Bear ID: xxx-xxx-xxx, am on financial aid suspension and requesting to be removed because I studied abroad in Fall 2013 and my international transcripts had not yet been received by the Office of the Registrar."

-- Bring all documents to Justin Davis in the Office of Financial Aid as soon as you return to campus or faxed to them when you arrive home.
-For those of you staying for the academic year and plan to receive financial aid, please fax the forms to Justin Davis in order for your aid to be released for spring semester.
+- Bring all documents to Justin Davis in the Office of Financial Aid as soon as you return to campus or fax it to them when you arrive home.
+For those of you staying for the academic year and plan to receive financial aid, please fax forms to Justin Davis in order for your aid to be released for the next semester.

 - Study Abroad Fair: Participate in one of our biggest events of the year--the UNC Study Abroad Fair & World Expo.
 We want you to share your experiences with other UNC students who are interested in studying abroad.
 You're the best spokespeople for your programs and the study abroad experience as a whole.
 Help us promote the fair, staff the tables, hang posters, and more!
 If interested, email the CIE-Study Abroad Office